Tuesday, December 31, 2024

 “My mother said you wanted to see me?” he asked.

-After releasing herself from his momentary embrace, she said almost tearfully, “Forgive my indiscretion.
-I have no other friend to guide me in this.
-I must confide to you that which I wish I could keep secret because I fear it will greatly upset you.
-I can’t attempt to misunderstand the contents of your message and must tell you the true sentiments of my heart.
+“Forgive me,” she began tearfully after he sat down.
+“I have no other friend to guide me.
+I must confide to you something that I wish I could keep secret because I fear it will greatly upset you.
+I can’t pretend to misunderstand your message and must tell you my true feelings.
 For years—”

 The full ebook is available HERE or check back tomorrow for the next chapter.